zensum/auth0-m2m/README.md

 [![Release](https://jitpack.io/v/zensum/auth0-m2m.svg)](https://jitpack.io/#zensum/auth0-m2m)

 ## Motivation
-Many services requires authenticatation by some means.
+Many services requires authentication by some means.
 A common authentication method is by a _bearer token_ that is a JSON Web Token (JWT) which is issued by [Auth0](https://auth0.com).
 When services are making requests to each other by an Auth0 JWT, a machine-to-machine token is required.
 This library is a